1fish2/BBQTimer/README.md

 A stopwatch with a twist (or two):

-1. *lock screen notifications* (on Android Lollipop) for quick access without unlocking your phone or tablet and a *lock screen widget* (on Android Jelly Bean and KitKat).
+1. *Lock screen notifications* (on Android Lollipop) and a *lock screen widget* (on Jelly Bean and KitKat) for quick access without unlocking your phone or tablet.
-2. *Periodic alarms* remind you to check the food -- however long it takes to cook.
-It's like a count-down timer and a count-up stopwatch at the same time.
+2. *Periodic alarms* remind you to check the food -- rather than a one-shot alarm that assumes the food will be done.
+It's a count-up stopwatch with count-down timers.

 Of course it can time more things than cooking.

-Requires few permissions.
-No network access.
-No ads.
-No private data gathering.
+Requires few permissions.<br/>
+No network access.<br/>
+No ads.<br/>
+No data gathering.<br/>
-Simple and focused.
+Simple and focused.<br/>
 Free.

-[Note: The app won't install in external storage (SD card) because when you use USB to share files with a computer, Android deletes the lock/home screen widgets of apps that are in external storage.]

 ## System Requirements

-BBQ Timer is for phones and tablets running Android 3.1 (Honeycomb MR1, Android API level 12) and later.
+BBQ Timer is for phones and tablets running Android 3.1 (Honeycomb MR1) and later.

 If it has problems on your Android device, email me the details (device model, Android version, screen size, problem symptom).

+[Note: The app won't install in external storage (SD card) because when you use USB to share files with a computer, Android deletes the widgets of apps in external storage.]

 ## Status

 Released.

 ## License